joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

-Phylogenetic placement of the SAGs and MAGs within the acI lineage, relative to other sequenced actinobacterial genomes in the class Actinobacteria [@Gao2012].
+Phylogenetic placement of the acI lineage, relative to other sequenced actinobacterial genomes in the class Actinobacteria [@Gao2012].
 The tree was built using RAxML [@Stamatakis2014] from a concatenated alignment of single-copy marker genes [@Darling2014].
 The class Acidimicrobiia forms the outgroup.

 &nbsp;